System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Model and methods

 \subsection{Correlation matrix approach}

-To evaluate the entanglement between the system and the macroscopic bath, it is necessary to know the total system-reservoir state $\rho_{SB}$.
-This may appear to be infeasible, since the dimension of the Hilbert space increases exponentially with the number of levels in the environment $K$.
+To evaluate the entanglement between the system and the macroscopic bath, it is necessary to know the total system-bath state $\rho_{SB}$.
+This may seem infeasible, since the dimension of the Hilbert space increases exponentially with the number of levels in the bath $K$.
 However, this problem can be circumvented for noninteracting systems described by the quadratic Hamiltonian, such as Eq.~\eqref{hamnrl}.
-Indeed, then (for initial states of the bath described within the grand canonical ensemble) the total state is Gaussian, and can thus be characterized by means of the $(1+K) \times (1+K)$ correlation matrix $\mathcal{C}_{ij} ={\text{Tr} (\rho_{SB} c_i^\dagger c_j)}$~\cite{peschel2003}.
+Indeed, then (for the grand canonical thermal state, or evolution starting from such a state) the total state is Gaussian, which means that it is fully described by the $(1+K) \times (1+K)$ correlation matrix $\mathcal{C}_{kl} ={\text{Tr} (\rho_{SB} c_k^\dagger c_l)}$~\cite{peschel2003}.
 Its evolution follows the equation~\cite{eisler2012}

 where $\mathcal{H}$ is the single-particle Hamiltonian defined as